-Dental Treatment for children is very important to us and you can register your child from birth.
+Dental Treatment for children is very important to us and you can register your child from birth, although their check up visit isn't particularly necessary until the age of 2 or 3.

 If under the age of 18, children are treated free of charge.
 In some cases over 18’s can get help with the cost of NHS treatment.

 Your child’s first trip to the dentist will often be accompanying you to your exam.
 This can help to familiarise them with the surroundings.
-On their first exam it may only involve them simply meeting David or Stephanie and not necessarily having any Dental Treatment.
+On their first exam it may only involve them simply meeting us and not necessarily having any Dental Treatment.
 If they are happy, we might count their teeth or just have a ride in the dental chair!

 For more information, also visit NHS Choices